fpdetective/fpdetective/src/extensions/README.md

 * Go to the tools in the upper-right part of the window and "Install Add-on From File"
 * Select the file `fpdetective.xpi`.
 * You may need to restart Firefox
+* In order to see the extension's icon you may also need to click on View > Toolbars > Add-on Bar

 ## Chrome

 * If you have cloned the repository, you will already have the extension in the directory `~/fpbase/src/extensions/ch`.
-Otherwise, you have to download it from [here](https://github.com/fpdetective/fpdetective/blob/master/src/extensions/ch/ch.crx?raw=true) and unzip it.
+Otherwise, you have to download it from [here](https://github.com/fpdetective/fpdetective/blob/master/src/extensions/ch/ch.zip?raw=true) and unzip it.
 * In order to install the extension you have to go to Chrome's Preferences toolbar button and select "Settings"
 * Choose "Extensions" from the left menu
 * Now, click on "Load unpacked extension..."